Living in Orlando: Cost, Vibe, Neighborhoods & More

 🚍 Transportation

 While Orlando remains car-dependent, transportation options are expanding.
-LYNX provides bus service throughout the metro area, and SunRail commuter train connects suburbs to downtown.
-The city is investing in protected bike lanes and pedestrian improvements.
-Orlando International Airport ranks among the nation’s busiest, offering direct flights worldwide.
-Traffic congestion peaks during tourist seasons, particularly on I-4.
+LYNX provides bus service throughout the metro area, and SunRail offers commuter rail connecting downtown to suburbs.
+The city is investing in bike lanes and pedestrian improvements, particularly in neighborhoods like Thornton Park and College Park.
+Orlando International Airport ranks among the nation’s busiest.

 🏘️ Housing & Real Estate